Related articles

 => ✨ Done in 4.03s.

 Now we need to require both its js and scss files.
-Head up to our folder app/javascript/.
+Go to our app/javascript/ folder.

-At this point, your HMR should have reloaded your page two times (one for each file).
-The second time, you should have noticed that the default font of your app have changed to System-ui (the default from Bootstrap 4).
+At this point, your HMR should have reloaded your page twice (one for each file).
+The second time, you may have noticed that your application's default font has changed to System-ui (the default font in Bootstrap 4).
 That means Bootstrap is ready to go.

-Webpacker defaults the source_path location of the assets to app/javascript.
-Maybe I’m being old school but seing a javascript (with no “s”) folder makes me grumpy.
+Webpacker sets the source_path location for assets to app/javascript by default.
+Maybe I'm old school, but seeing a javascript folder (without “s”) makes me cranky.

 source_path: app/webpacker # instead of “app/javascript”